I Can ...You Can ... We Can..... Achieve!

 A full list of Governors and their attendance record at meetings this year is available to view on the “Governors” page on our website.

-We were sorry to lose the services of Mrs Sue Bilby and Mrs Lauren Hammond this year and thank them both for their service to the Roach Vale governing body over many years.
-We wish both all the best for the future.
+We were sorry to lose the services of Mrs Angelique Ryan this year and thank her for her service to the Roach Vale governing body over the last three years.
+We wish her all the best for the future.

-We were, however, delighted to welcome Miss Rachel Meadows to our ranks as a co-opted governor.
+We were, however, delighted to welcome Mr. Howard George and Mr. Sam Mason-Hibble to our ranks as parent governors.

 Minutes of Governing Body and Committee meetings are public documents –you can ask at the school office if you would like to see any of the minutes of our meetings.